Information for parents

 An apprenticeship is the chance to jump into a real role, taking on responsibility and learning new skills from day one.
 Working alongside experienced colleagues, our apprentices gain a wealth of experience as well as job-specific skills.
 All our apprenticeships are nationally recognised, and some include professional qualifications.
 In a nutshell, the main benefit of an apprenticeship is that you can earn as well as learn.

 Our apprenticeships are open to anyone over the age of 16, although you’ll need to make sure you meet the academic entry requirements.
-These vary by scheme; you can find out more on Our Programmes page.
+These vary by scheme; you can find out more on the Explore our Apprenticeships page.

 Who funds the apprenticeship?